mapardo-lab/exerciseMLKeepcoding/README.md

 # exerciseMLKeepcoding

-Exercise for Machine Learnig module of BigData, AI and Machine Learning Bootcamp (Keepcoding)
+Machine Learning exercise for Bootcamp BigData, Artificial Intelligence and Machine Learning

-Predict the Airbnb price using the available data.
+Predict prices of new accommodations based on available data.